rrrpdx/media_tools/README.md

 ### Syncing with Google Sheets
 This script allows you to store rating and keyword metadata in Google Sheets.
 You will need to create a credentials file as described here: https://pygsheets.readthedocs.io/en/stable/authorization.html.
 This file should be saved in `$HOME/.google/credentials.json`.

+Currently, it is assumed that you have a Google Sheet already created that contains the following columns in Row 1:
+`filename, hash, size, directory, rating, keywords` The filenames should be unique as well as the hashes.
+Filenames, rating, and keywords are currently used.
+Other fields are for future use.
+If a file being displayed exists in the sheet, you will be able to modify its rating or keywords.
+Ratings can be from -1 to 10.
+They are displayed with half as many stars (so a rating of 10 is 5 stars, 5 is 2.5 stars, etc).

 ### Media Navigation
 | Key | Action |
 |-----|--------|